-Let’s say your admitted as an inpatient to an acute care hospital.
-Medicare will bill you $1,600 per benefit period.
+How does Medigap help to cover costs?
+Suppose you are admitted as an inpatient to an acute care hospital.
+Medicare will bill $1,676 per benefit period.
 This is your Part A deductible.
 For outpatient services (Part B), Medicare pays 80% of the cost.
 Your share is 20%.
-For physician visits, your share is typically manageable.
-For emergency room visits, ambulance, diagnostic radiology, and outpatient surgery, 20% can be expensive.
+For physician visits, this is typically manageable.
+For other kinds of outpatient treatment such as ER visits, ambulance transport, radiological tests, and surgery at an ambulatory center, 20% can be expensive.

-With a Supplement (Medigap) Plan
+With a Medicare Supplement (Medigap) Plan:

 Your CT scan costs $3,000.00.
 Your share is $600.00.
-Your Medicare Supplement plan pays this.
 You pay $0.

 Your outpatient surgery costs $8,000.00.
 Your share is $1,600.00.
-Your Medicare Supplement plan pays this.
 You pay $0.

 What are the tradeoffs?